BALI

 We’ll begin our journey back to Ubud, stopping to admire a beautiful waterfall along the way.
 We’ll arrive back at our main Home Base in the island’s urban center and settle in for the evening.

-The next day we’ll head south for a day of surfing in some of Bali’s most beautiful waters.
+The next day, the 14-Day program students will head south for a day of surfing in some of Bali’s most beautiful waters.
 With world-class instructors, you’ll get the chance to learn in an area perfect for beginners.
 South Bali is renowned for its surfing, making this a truly unforgettable adventure!

 Day 14: Departures (14-Day) & PKP Community Center (21-Day)